unm-historiography/metahistory/essays/thematic/historical-fiction.md

 [Hayden White](https://en.wikipedia.org/wiki/Hayden_White), a classically trained medievalist and narrativist[^Paul1], contended that '“The Burden of History” interpreted history as storytelling, contending that without attending to the craft of writing the discipline would fail to keep up intellectually with other scholarly fields.'[^Stoval1] And so, "narrative "is simply there like life itself. . international, transhistorical, transcultural."[Barthes1]

-> block quote A historical narrative is thus necessarily a mixture of adequately and inadequately explained events, a congeries of established and inferred facts, at once a representation that is an interpretation and an interpretation that passes for an explanation of the whole process mirrored in the narrative. [^White3]
+> A historical narrative is thus necessarily a mixture of adequately and inadequately explained events, a congeries of established and inferred facts, at once a representation that is an interpretation and an interpretation that passes for an explanation of the whole process mirrored in the narrative. [^White3]

 ### Truth, objectivity and fiction?